SQL Database Options

-Cubrid DB was quiet for a few years, but have returned with a bang.
-Fully featured, enterprise grade relational database with API’s for JDBC, PHP/PDO, ODBC, ADO.NET, OLEDB, Python, Perl, Ruby, C, and Node.js.
+Cubrid DB was quiet for a few years but has returned with a bang.
+Fully featured, enterprise-grade relational database with APIs for JDBC, PHP/PDO, ODBC, ADO.NET, OLEDB, Python, Perl, Ruby, C, and Node.js.
 It is an easy install on Windows and Linux and has a full suite of management tools as well.

 It has the following Main Features:

 - Multi-Version Concurrency Control enabling high performance and scalability, eliminating deadlocks